EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/ensomap/tutorial_ensomap.rst

 Select the tab **Calibrate** in the EnSoMAP window.
 As input select one of the semi-quantitative soil product files derived in the previous step, for example the file ending with :file:`clay_SWIRFI.dat`.
 Then set the output directory.

 There are different options to calibrate a linear regression between the index values and the measured soil property.
 The Gain and Offset parameters can be…

     - … entered directly, if known
     - … estimated from image data and reference field data
     - … estimated from a soil spectral library in ENVI format and a parameter file in ASCII format

 In our case we have reference data available.
-Therefore, chose the second option (Estimated from image data) and blick in “Load” to import a CSV file that was provided for download.
+Therefore, chose the second option (Estimated from image data) and click on :menuselection:`Load` to import a CSV file that was provided for download.
 For clay this is :file:`Spain_clay_csv`.

 .. image:: img/fig10.png
     :width: 800px

 The clay content data are texture information, and the iron content data are iron oxides (obtained by the dithionite extraction method).
 Both in-situ datasets are in percent.
 The first four columns of this file must indicate sample name, latitude, longitude and soil property.
 The geographical coordinate system must match that of the image.
 In this case, select semicolon as delimiter and start from row one to exclude the header.
 Check the table in the **Data preview**.
+Then click on **OK**.

 .. image:: img/fig11.png
     :width: 400px

-To calculate the Gain and Offset click on :menuselection:`estimate`.
-This will open a Scatter Plot where you click on :menuselection`Select and Close`.
+To calculate the Gain and Offset click on :menuselection:`Estimate`.
+This will open a Scatter Plot where you click on :menuselection:`Select and Close`.
 In the EnSoMAP window click **Run** to create a quantitative map.

 Visualize the SWIRFI map from the previous step and the newly derived SWIRFI_calibrated quantitative clay map.
 Use the same color palette as before.
 After the calibration with reference data, the pixel values now represent absolute values, and the units correspond to those in the reference data table which is in percent for both clay and iron.